SharadaSrinivasan/1WCwebsite/content/home/fieldwork.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Connectivity in Rural Rwanda" content = "In 2017, Fellows Muge Haseki and Sharada Srinivasan conducted fieldwork across 31 sites in rural Rwanda to investigate the impact of internet on economic development outcomes in collaboration with a company that extends connectivity through small cell GSM towers." align = "left"  # Choose `center`, `left`, or `right`.
+  title = "Connectivity in Rural Rwanda" content = ""
+  align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   # overlay_color = "#0b2a48"  # An HTML color value.
   overlay_img = "featured.jpg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0.1  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.